 - The Windows .msi installer file must be run from a local disk (typically C: drive), not a network location.

 Part B: First Time Setup

 You can think of Atakama as a way to lock files in a way that requires multiple keys to open.
-The "keys" you'll be using to unlock your files are the devices that you know and trust.
+The "keys" you'll be using to decrypt your files are the devices that you know and trust.
 When you set up Atakama for the first time, you'll be guided through:

-- Whoever holds your "third key" can help you regain access to your locked files but they are not able to directly access or open them themselves.
+- Whoever holds your "third key" can help you regain access to your locked files, but they are not able to directly access or open them themselves.

 - As an alternative to assigning your third key to a smartphone or tablet, you can write down a set of "Offline Recovery Words" and save them in a safe place.

 If you would like to use Atakama with additional devices, you can link them to your computer at this point.